Tommy Robinson

 dextrous63

-Quote from: klondike on Yesterday at 09:20:23 AMDoesn't matter whether the original ruling was correct or not.
+Quote from: klondike on October 29, 2024, 09:20:23 AMDoesn't matter whether the original ruling was correct or not.
 There is an existing court order which he ignored and that's why he was convicted of contempt of court.

 I know that.
 As said, I was curious about the troof of his claims.